3DRudder/3DRudderPython/README.md

 ## Introduction

 This is the Release of the 3dRudder Python Module.
-Integration of the 3dRudder (SDK v0.75)
+Integration of the 3dRudder (SDK v 1.00)

 ## Getting Started